PaulSaade/Note-It/README.md

 This first version of the application is based in large part on a tutorial by Todd Perkins (@askTodd) on Lynda.com [https://www.lynda.com/Swift-tutorials/Next-steps/504400/579555-4.html].
 It's a great tutorial by a great instructor from a great service.
 I totally reccomend it.

-This app will not be released on the app store so if you'd like to try it out, feel free to download the latest version and load it onto your device using Xcode.
+This app will not be released on the App Store so if you'd like to try it out, feel free to download the latest version and load it onto your device using Xcode.

 Thanks for checking out my first project here on GitHub.